SandwichGouda/Data/Data.md

 - Slice literals
   * `[3]bool{true, true, false}` is an array.
   * `[]bool{true, true, false}` creates the same array as above, then builds a slice that references it.
-  * So, slice literals are arrays without the length.
+  * We call these **slice literals** are arrays without the length.
 - Reslicing slices
   * The length of a slice is the number of elements it contains.
   * It is obtained with `len(s)`.
   * The capacity of a slice is the number of elements in the underlying array **counting from the first element in the slice**.
+  * That is, it's the maximum number of elements that it can contain !
+Whence "capacity".
   * It is obtained with `cap(s)`
   * ```go
     s := []int{2, 3, 5, 7, 11, 13}